foorenxiang/patchymcpatchface/readme.md

 - run test
   > pytest .
-  - Test should pass as the return value of `{'title': 'foo', 'body': 'bar', 'userId': 1, 'id': 123}` has been mocked
+  - Test should pass because the `request` function from the `requests` library has been mocked with `{'title': 'foo', 'body': 'bar', 'userId': 1, 'id': 123}` return value.